 In mid-2013, my publishing company released its first medical-related title, C. Diff In 30 Minutes: A Guide to Clostridium Difficile for Patients and Families.
 Publishing a C. diff book for patients and their caregivers was a risky proposition.
 At the time, there was only one other similar title available on Amazon, which didn’t appear to be selling very well, judging by the the publicly available sales data that Amazon displays.

-But we had a few things going for us: A well-respected international C. diff expert, Dr. J. Thomas Lamont, was the author of the book.
+But we had a few things going for us: A well-respected international C. diff expert, Dr. J. Thomas Lamont, was the author of the book (yes, he was easy to recruit – he’s my dad!).
 We used an easy-to-understand structure that featured practical information as well as case studies based on the author’s extensive experience with patients.
 I created a solid website with lots of resources for browsers, including a simple guide to what is C. diff, a list of C. diff symptoms and a resource describing basic C. diff disinfectants and procedures for healthcare workers and patients.

 I also priced C. Diff In 30 Minutes competitively.
 It was hard to justify the same cover price as the competing title, which was much longer and had several reader reviews in mid-2013.
 On the other hand, C. Diff In 30 Minutes wasn’t some Kindle freebie.
 It contained expert information that can help patients understand and cope with a little-known but devastating gastrointestinal infection.
 I priced the ebook at less than $10, and the paperback under $15 (which was often discounted).